Payment form and interoperability data

 Enable a seamless Klarna checkout experience by integrating its payment presentation and interoperability features to enhance the checkout experience with up-to-date payment method listings.

-• Partners are responsible for building the payment form and selector.
+• Supporting Partners in building the payment form and selector.

-• Ensuring API compatibility with Klarna's Payment Presentation API
+• Ensuring compatibility with Klarna’s Payment Presentation API, if applicable.

 This step only applies to Acquiring Partners that have APIs that allow Partners to retrieve available payment methods.